Corona Physical Material - C4D

 physical23.jpeg

-Note: In cases where the clearcoat layer has a weathered coating, this can be emulated by mapping its amount parameter.
-This will help introduce patchy-looking paintwork or a surface look of "skin shedding," scratches, and other forms of damage, as seen in the previous examples."
+Note: In cases where the clearcoat layer is weathered, this can be emulated by mapping its amount parameter.
+This will help introduce patchy-looking paintwork or a surface look of "skin shedding", scratches and other forms of damage, as seen in the previous examples.

 Sheen